DaniCh-Coder/-IBM-Applied-Data-Science-Capstone/README.md

 Utilize your data analysis tools to load a dataset, clean it, and find out interesting insights from it

 # Labs:
-1a.jupyter-labs-spacex-data-collection-api.
-1b.jupyter-labs-webscraping.
+1a. jupyter-labs-spacex-data-collection-api.
+1b. jupyter-labs-webscraping.
-2.jupyter-labs-spacex-Data wrangling.
+2. jupyter-labs-spacex-Data wrangling.
-3.jupyter-labs-eda-sql-coursera_sqllite.
-4.jupyter-labs-eda-dataviz.ipynb.jupyterlite
-5.lab_jupyter_launch_site_location.jupyterlite.
+3. jupyter-labs-eda-sql-coursera_sqllite.
+4. jupyter-labs-eda-dataviz.ipynb.jupyterlite.
+5. lab_jupyter_launch_site_location.jupyterlite.
-6.
+6. spacex_dash_app.py.
+7.